quicwg/multipath/draft-ietf-quic-multipath.md

 {{fig-example-path-close1}} illustrates an example of path closure.

 In this example, the client wants to close the path with Path ID 1.
 It sends the PATH_ABANDON frame to terminate the path.
-After received the PATH_ABANDON frame containing Path ID 1, the server decide to close the path with sending PATH_ABANDON frame either.
-During this time, if endpoints still receive inflight packets except the acknowledgements, endpoints only sends PATH_ABANDON frame as reply or choose to ignore the inflight packets.
+After receiving the PATH_ABANDON frame with Path ID 1, the server also send a PATH_ABANDON frame with Path ID 1.
-After a short period of time (3 PTOs as specified in {#path-close}), both endpoints retire and free all the resources associated with the closed Path ID, and the closed Path ID MUST NOT be reused in the future.

 ~~~
 Client                                                      Server